Mohammed-gamil/spend-swift/backend/TESTING.md

-# Testing the SpendSwift Backend API
+# Testing the Action-g Backend API

-This guide provides instructions for testing the SpendSwift backend API implementation.
+This guide provides instructions for testing the Action-g backend API implementation.
 There are several ways to test the API to ensure it's functioning correctly.

 ## Prerequisites